-The first step towards donating your eggs is an appointment with our Counsellors.
-If you then decide to go ahead, you will have an initial consultation, which involves taking your medical history, carrying out an ultrasound scan, and explaining the egg donation process in more detail.
+The first step towards donating your eggs is an appointment with our counsellors.
+If you then decide to go ahead, you’ll have an initial consultation, which involves taking your medical history, carrying out an ultrasound scan, and explaining the egg donation process in more detail.

-Once these steps are completed we will take blood samples for screening.
+Once these steps are completed we’ll take blood samples for screening.
 When the results of the blood tests are available (about 6 weeks later) an appointment can be made to begin your egg donation cycle.
-The treatment is similar to IVF (except there is no embryo transfer).
+The treatment is similar to IVF (except there’s no embryo transfer).

 Will I be compensated in any way for donating eggs?

-Women who anonymously donate their eggs at Bath Fertility can now be compensated a set figure of £750.
-This is as a result of a policy (1 April 2012) from the Human Fertilisation & Embryology Authority, issued following public consultation about donor payments.
+Women who anonymously donate their eggs at Bath Fertility can be compensated a set figure of £750.
+This is as a result of a policy (1 April 2012) from the Human Fertilisation & Embryology Authority (HFEA), issued following public consultation about donor payments.
 The sum is intended to reasonably compensate unknown donors for any financial losses as well as recognising their time, commitment and dedication to helping others form a family.
-This does not apply to known donors.
+This doesn’t apply to known donors.

-All egg donors are screened to ensure they are not at risk of passing on genetic disorders or infections.
+All egg donors are screened to ensure they aren’t at risk of passing on genetic disorders or infections.
 This screening includes a full medical and family history, including both your parents and children.
-Blood tests are then carried out for some genetic disorders to determine whether you are a carrier (e.g. for cystic fibrosis) and viral infection screens are performed (e.g. HIV, hepatitis).
+Blood tests are then carried out for some genetic disorders to determine whether you’re a carrier (e.g. for cystic fibrosis) and viral infection screens are performed (e.g. HIV, hepatitis).

 To find out more call 01761 434464 and speak to one of our dedicated patient advisors who can help you with any questions you might have.